 Debit or credit card.
 These payments are processed immediately.

-Bank wire transfer.
-Allow up to one working day for your transfer to reach Wise.
+Domestic wire transfer.
+Allow up to 1 working day for your transfer to reach Wise.
 Beware of extra fees charged by your bank.

 The funds are deposited directly into your recipient’s bank account once Wise receives your payment.
 Wise allows you to make secure one-off transfers to a range of destinations around the globe.
 However, there currently is no option to set up recurring transfers.